Table of Contents

 The 80-year-old woman, Julie Jaman, expressed her concerns over what she saw.
 She stated that she was naked in the showers, covered in soap and that a strange male was beside her.
 However, she did not receive the reply she was expecting.

-Bart told Jaman that her actions were discriminating against the employee and that she must respect YMCA values.
+Bart told Jaman that her actions discriminated against the employee and that she must respect YMCA values.

-Jaman responded quickly to Bart, stating that she respected all human beings, but it was the organization’s responsibility to warn its members of their “open-door” policy at the community pool.
+Jaman responded quickly to Bart, stating that she respected all human beings.
+Still, it was the organization’s responsibility to warn its members of their “open-door” policy at the community pool.
 Bart argued that the “pride” signs posted across the entire facility were enough to let pool patrons and other members know that men who identify as women are free to use the women’s locker room.

 Although Jaman believed she had done nothing wrong, Wendy Bart handed Jaman the news of her official ban.
 The indefinite ban meant she could not visit the Mountain View pool anymore.